 Timeshare Exit Strategy

+The timeshare rescission rate is around 15%, but the number of owners who express dissatisfaction with their interest or a desire to get rid of it is substantially higher.
 With this in mind, is there a practical timeshare exit strategy in place for a consumer to exit their timeshare interest?

 Timeshare Exit Strategy – Step 1 – Contact the resort

 First and foremost, it makes sense that the timeshare purchaser should attempt to contact their resort, to see if they can negotiate an exit solution with them.
 Though a consumer’s options may be limited once their state-mandated rescission period has passed, it is nevertheless a key first step to make contact with your resort developer, management company, or property owner’s association; there could well be a buy-back or resale program in place already.

 If that attempt to negotiate a contract cancellation with the resort fails, a consumer is seemingly still left with a number of possible options to exit – or at least mitigate the financial burden of – their timeshare.

 Timeshare Exit Strategy – Step 2 – Third-Party or Resale